makeabilitylab/physcomp/sensors/index.md

 1. Acoustic, sound, and vibration
 2. Moisture and humidity
-3. flow and fluid velocity
+3. Flow and fluid velocity
 4. Optical, light, and imaging
 5. Thermal, heat, and temperature
 6. Position, angle, displacement, distance, and more.